jofsanchezci/Lab_01_Arq_SO/README.md

 - Proper use of laboratory equipment and adherence to safety protocols.

 ## Report:
-Each student should submit a report including:
+Each group should submit a report including:
 - Constructed truth tables.
 - Boolean expressions derived from circuit analysis.
 - Observations from each task, including any discrepancies between expected and actual outputs.
 - Answers to any questions provided in the lab manual.

-This lab is designed to provide hands-on experience with digital logic circuits, reinforcing theoretical knowledge through practical application.